sentrionic/Valkyrie/README.md

 **Notes:**

 - File Upload is disabled.
-- The design does not fully match current Discord anymore.
+- The design does not fully match the current design of Discord anymore.
 - Data regularly gets wiped, so you can use any valid email and password.
 - For the old [Socket.io](https://socket.io/) stack using [NestJS](https://nestjs.com/) check out the [v1](https://github.com/sentrionic/Valkyrie/tree/v1) branch.

 ## Video

 https://user-images.githubusercontent.com/38354571/137365365-a7fe91d6-51d7-4739-8742-f68517223f8f.mp4

 ## Features